Mastering the Art of Job Applications: Tips, Tricks and Expert Advice for Crafting the Perfect CV

 - Detail your transferable skills

-- Highlight any accomplishments
+- Note any achievements

 Education:

-- List your degrees or certifications and the colleges you went to
+- Be sure to list your degrees and certifications and the schools that you attended

 Skills: